 We are subject to interest rate risk.
 Our investment portfolio is maintained in accordance with our investment policy which defines allowable investments, specifies credit quality standards and limits the credit exposure of any single issuer.
 Our investment portfolio consists of cash equivalents, both restricted and non-restricted, marketable securities and long-term investments.
-The average maturity of our investments, excluding our auction rate securities, is approximately four months.
+The average maturity of our investments, excluding our auction rate securities, is approximately three months.
 Our investments are classified as available-for-sale securities.

 To assess our interest rate risk, we performed a sensitivity analysis projecting an ending fair value of our cash equivalents and current marketable securities using the following assumptions: a 12-month time horizon, a 9-month average maturity and a 150-basis-point increase in interest rates.
-This pro forma fair value would have been \$0.1 million lower than the reported fair value of our investments at June 30, 2011.
+This pro forma fair value would have been \$0.2 million lower than the reported fair value of our investments at March 31, 2012.

 All of our investment securities are classified as available-for-sale and therefore reported on the balance sheet at market value.
 Our investment securities consist of high-grade auction rate securities, corporate debt securities and government agency securities.
-As of June 30, 2011, our long-term investments included (at par value) \$6.5 million of auction rate securities secured by municipal bonds and student loans.
-At June 30, 2011, the auction rate securities we held maintained Standard and Poor's credit ratings of BBB or AAA.
-Our auction rate securities are debt instruments with a long-term maturity and with an interest rate that is reset in short intervals through auctions.
-The recent conditions in the global credit markets have prevented some investors from liquidating their holdings of auction rate securities because the amount of securities submitted for sale has exceeded the amount of purchase orders for such securities.
+As of March 31, 2012, our long-term investments included a (at par value) \$2.5 million auction rate security secured by municipal bonds.
+At March 31, 2012, the auction rate security we held maintained a Standard and Poor's credit rating of BBB.
+The auction rate security is a debt instrument with a long-term maturity and with an interest rate that is reset in short intervals through auctions.
+The conditions in the global credit markets have prevented some investors from liquidating their holdings of auction rate securities because the amount of securities submitted for sale has exceeded the amount of purchase orders for such securities.
 If there is insufficient demand for the securities at the time of an auction, the auction may not be completed and the interest rates may be reset to predetermined higher rates.
 When auctions for these securities fail, the investments may not be readily convertible to cash until a future auction of these investments is successful or they are redeemed or mature.

-Since February 2008, there has been insufficient demand at auction for all of our auction rate securities held at June 30, 2011.
-As a result, these affected securities are currently not liquid, and we could be required to hold them until they are redeemed by the issuer or to maturity.
-As of June 30, 2011, we had recognized \$1.5 million of losses related to those auction rate securities by adjusting their carrying value.
-The market value of these securities has partially recovered from the lows that created the losses.
-As of June 30, 2011, we had recorded cumulative unrealized gains of \$0.6 million.
+Since February 2008, there has been insufficient demand at auction for our auction rate security held at March 31, 2012.
+As a result, this security is currently not liquid, and we could be required to hold it until it is redeemed by the issuer or to maturity.
+As of March 31, 2012, we had recognized \$0.6 million of losses related to the auction rate security by adjusting its carrying value.
+The market value of the security has partially recovered from the lows that created the losses.
+As of March 31, 2012, we had recorded cumulative unrealized gains of \$0.3 million.
 Any future decline in market value may result in additional losses being recognized.

-The valuation of our auction rate security investment portfolio is subject to uncertainties that are difficult to predict.
-The fair values of these securities are estimated utilizing a discounted cash flow analysis or other type of valuation model as of June 30, 2011.
-The key drivers of the valuation model include the expected term, collateralization underlying the security investments, the creditworthiness of the counterparty, the timing of expected future cash flows, discount rates, and the expected holding period.
-These securities were also compared, when possible, to other observable market data for securities with similar characteristics.
+The valuation of our auction rate security is subject to uncertainties that are difficult to predict.
+The fair value of the security is estimated utilizing a discounted cash flow analysis or other type of valuation model as of March 31, 2012.
+The key drivers of the valuation model include the expected term, collateralization underlying the security investment, the creditworthiness of the counterparty, the timing of expected future cash flows, discount rates, and the expected holding period.
+This security was also compared, when possible, to other observable market data for securities with similar characteristics.